aptrik/.emacs.d/README.md

     Successfully installed Cask!
 Now, add the cask binary to your $PATH: export PATH="$HOME/.cask/bin:$PATH"

+Lock version of Cask (newer version does not support package and pallet)

+    cd ~/.cask
+    git checkout v0.8.8

-Upgrade `cask` and then let `cask` install all dependencies.
+Let `cask` install all dependencies.

     cd ~/.emacs.d
-    cask upgrade-cask
-    cask install
+    cask install  # or `cask update` to get the latest versions of packages

 ### Compile pdf-tools